Milton Country Park

 When sand and gravel extraction ceased the site became overgrown with thick hawthorn and willow scrub and entered a period of neglect which lasted several decades.

-In 1990 work started on transforming the site into a country park and on May 26th 1993 Cllr Roberta Cannon officially opened the site by unveiling the plaque you can see on the wall of the Visitor Centre.
+In 1990 work started on transforming the site into a country park and on May 26th, 1993, Cllr Roberta Cannon officially opened the site.

 Milton Country Park was managed by South Cambridgeshire District Council for fifteen years.
 When funding was capped in 2005 the council had to look at ways to cut the cost of running the park and eventually a decision was made to outsource its management.
 Following a competitive market testing process Cambridge Sport Lakes Trust was selected to take over the management of the park and a lease was signed in April 2008.